-Figure 6: Diverging stacked bar chart of teachers' level of agreement with statements about their ability to teach for (modelling) competence.
+Figure 5.
+Diverging stacked bar chart of the level of teachers' agreement with statements about their ability to teach for (modelling) competence.
 Percentages are centered around the middle frequency category.
-'Don't know' responses were excluded - the n-value thus varies.
+'Don't know' responses were excluded - the n-value thus varies